abhishekrai43/VulScan-MCP/README.md

 ## What Is This?

 VulScan-MCP is a VS Code extension that:
--  Scans your dependencies for known vulnerabilities (CVEs)
+- 🔍 Scans your dependencies for **security vulnerabilities (CVEs only)**
--  Fetches real-time data from NVD and OSV databases
+- 🌐 Fetches real-time data from NVD (National Vulnerability Database) and OSV (Open Source Vulnerabilities)
--  Provides clear, step-by-step fix instructions
+- 📋 Provides clear, step-by-step fix instructions
+- ⚠️ **Important:** This tool finds **security vulnerabilities** - it does NOT check for deprecated packages, outdated versions, or general package health
--  Never auto-applies fixes - always guides you safely
+- 🛡️ Never auto-applies fixes - always guides you safely
--  Works on Windows, macOS, and Linux
+- 🖥️ Works on Windows, macOS, and Linux

-Just ask Copilot *"Check for vulnerabilities"* and get instant security insights!
+Just ask Copilot *"Check for security vulnerabilities"* and get instant CVE reports!

 ---